YKW-Modding/yo-docs/modding-resources/file-formats/t2b.md

 # CRC String Table

 This table is a continuous *non-compressed* blob of null-terminated strings representing the entry names.
 Encoding is defined in the footer of the t2b.
 Offsets are relative to the *first* string offset meaning they can be calculated as such:
-`actualOffset = entry.stringOffset - firstEntry.stringOffset`
+`actualOffset = entry.stringOffset - firstEntry.stringOffset`.
+Note that CRC string offsets are relative to the CRC string table start, *NOT* the file start.

 # Name Hashing